 Tap Into Your Inner Calm While Shooting

-Archers have found there is a way of simultaneously improving all areas of your performance, while overcoming recurring barriers to success - and as with those I have worked with, this comes from working at the very control center of your performance, your subconscious.
+Archers have found there is a way of simultaneously improving all areas of performance, while overcoming recurring barriers such as target panic.

 - target panic

-As much as people try - issues such as target panic, which is an involuntary action (much like "the yips" in golf) and often called a form of self-sabotage - lies outside of your conscious control, and cannot be overcome with sheer practice and determination.
+As much as people try - issues such as target panic, which is an involuntary action (much like "the yips" in golf) and often called a form of self-sabotage - lie outside of your conscious control, and cannot be overcome with sheer practice and determination.

 These involuntary actions may include locking up below the middle of the bullseye, not being able to bring the sight to the middle, or being unable to do so without shooting prematurely.

 This is a type of inner anxiety which can often sabotage performance through involuntary muscle contraction - which inhibits their level of control when getting the sight to the bullseye, before releasing.

-Mental training is effective as it allows you to work directly at your the 'control panel' of your archery - as archers ultimately find that additional practice, motivation and determination have no effect upon this particular issue with performance.
+Mental training is extremely effective as it allows you to work directly at your the 'control panel' of your archery - as archers ultimately find that additional practice, motivation and determination have no effect upon this particular issue with performance.

-Target panic affects most archers at some level, and operates much like a computer program, running in the background of your performance - and creating these involuntary reactions that hinder performance.
+Target panic affects most archers at some level, and operates much like a computer program, running in the background as you are shooting - and creating these unintended and involuntary reactions which hinder performance.